airbnb/zonify/docs/source/index.rst

 ------------------------------

 For records where there are potentially many servers -- security groups, tags, load balancers -- Zonify creates SRV records.
-As a convenience, when a SRV record has only one entry under it, a CNAME is also created.
+When a SRV record has only one entry under it, a simple CNAME is created.
+When a SRV record contains multiple records, multiple weighted round-robin CNAMEs are created, one for each server in the SRV record.

 Records created include: